raphaelpreston/KnotTheory/README.md

 being able to quickly compute crossings between or keeping track of the "flipped" knot so that r1 crossing detection becomes trivial, it's the same arc on either one or the other. keeping arc neighbors would do this too.
+- probably would have been easier to represent each edge from a vertex to another as a distinct "arc", even if the crossing is an "i".
+Then have a function to compute the "names" of the arcs on the fly.

 ## Credit:
 # StackOverflow